VirgilBI/customer-docs-hatchify/documentation.md

 ## Connected Calls
 A connected call is any call where the 'disposition' is 'Connected'.

+## Demo Booking
-4. Demo Booking: A demo is booked when an opportunity for the relevant account reaches stage '149688431'.
+A demo is booked when an opportunity for the relevant account reaches stage '149688431'.

-5. Identifying Usage or Overage Revenue: When querying the customer_recurring_revenue table, you can identify "usage" or "overage" revenue by using the following filter:
+## Identifying Usage or Overage Revenue
+When querying the customer_recurring_revenue table, you can identify "usage" or "overage" revenue by using the following filter:
    ```sql
    WHERE lower(product_name) LIKE '%bot%'
       OR lower(product_name) LIKE '%sms%'